Koukotsukan/UM-Spectrum-Login/README.md

 2. edit the ```login.py``` file, change line 5 - line 6 with your own information
 3. run the code

+You are free to merge the code into your own project.
 <hr>

 # UM-Spectrum-Login